GSA/fpki-guides/pages/PIV FAQs.md

 (See [ICAM PIV-I FAQ](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TNPlAAO&field=File__Body__s) Section 2.1 for additional information on PIV-I guidance.)
 <br /><br /><br />

-### 3.2 What Is The Difference Between A PIV Card And A PIV-I Card
+### 3.2 What Is The Difference Between A PIV Card And A PIV-I Card?

 **PIV** is the official standard, detailed in [Federal Information Processing Standards (FIPS) Publication 201-2](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf), for issuing and managing Federal ID credentials in support of [Homeland Security Presidential Directive (HSPD)-12](https://www.dhs.gov/homeland-security-presidential-directive-12).
 A PIV card is an identity card that is fully conformant with Federal PIV standards as defined by FIPS 201-2 and may only be issued by a Federal entity.  <br /><br />